h1kim/QTM-350-Final-Project/README.md

 # QTM-350 Final Project Fall 23
 The following demo will demonstrate steps to upload files in S3 to digitalize columns of data to your computer.

+## Amazon Textract Demo
+Our project focuses on utilizing Amazon Textract, an AWS Machine Learning service, to extract data and text from scanned files such as images and PDFs.
+The goal is for columns of data to be accessible on your computer from an originally paper format.
+This README provides step-by-step instructions for uploading files to Amazon S3 and using Textract to convert scanned documents into digital files.

 ## Amazon Textract
 Amazon Textract is an Amazon Web Services ML service that can extract data and text through scanned files, including images, PDFs, and more.
 It can automatically convert numbers and text to digital files, which is valuable for preservation of information.

 ## Step 1: Uploading file(s) to S3 in a New Bucket
 The following steps will help you create an S3 bucket in your AWS to upload files od scanned documents.
 1. After logging into AWS services, search and choose S3 in the search bar.
-2. Select create bucket and use a unique name.
+2. Select 'Create Bucket' and create a unique name.
 Note that bucket names can include only lower case letters, dots, hyphens, and numbers (For more specific rules for Bucket naming on Amazon S3, see https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucketnamingrules.html.).
+3. Select a Region to create your bucket it
-3. Keep the default settings and select 'Next'.
+4. Keep the default settings and select 'Next'.
-4. Create bucket.
+5. Create bucket.
-5. Select created bucket from the console and click 'Upload.'
+6. Select created bucket from the console and click 'Upload.'
-6. Select your desired file and dragging to upload box.
+7. Select your desired file and dragging to upload box.
-7. Scroll down to select 'Upload.'
+8. Scroll down to select 'Upload.'
+9. Select the checkbox next to the file in the bucket.

-## Step 3: Using Textract from S3
+## Step 2: Using Textract from S3
-The following steps will guide using Textract in AWS.
+The  steps below guides how to use Textract in AWS.
 1. On the AWS console, click on 'Textract.'
 2. Select 'Try Amazon Textract.'
 3. Scroll down to the bottom, and select 'Upload documents.'